ajaysenareddy/User-Data-Management-Web-Application/README.md

 ## Overview
 This document provides an overview of the User Data Management Web Application.
 The application allows users to input their data, which is then validated, stored in a database, and displayed in a tabular format.

+## Video Demo
+A 2-minute video demo has been provided for this application.
+Please refer to the attached video for a demonstration of the application's functionality.

 ## Features
 1. User Input Form:
    - Provides fields for users to input their name, email, age, and date of birth.